dannydyl/SPU_Project/README.md

 # SONY Cell SPU Processor: Dual-Issue Pipelined Multimedia Microarchitecture

-This repository contains the complete Verilog/SystemVerilog implementation and supporting tools for a cycle-accurate, dual-issue pipelined multimedia processor inspired by the Synergistic Processing Unit (SPU) of the Cell Broadband Engine architecture.
+This repository contains the complete Verilog implementation and supporting tools for a cycle-accurate, dual-issue pipelined multimedia processor inspired by the Synergistic Processing Unit (SPU) of the Cell Broadband Engine architecture.
 The processor is referred to as **SPU-lite**, and supports a wide subset of SIMD-oriented SPU instructions, focused on multimedia and scientific workloads.

 ---